unahouExosite/docs/exositeready/gwe/README.md

 external agent on the Internet.

-Since using gateways is common throughout so many industrial applications, Exosite created Gateway Engine as an out-of-the-box developer and deployment tool for Internet-connected gateways.
+Since using gateways is common throughout so many industrial applications, Exosite created GWE as an out-of-the-box developer and deployment tool for Internet-connected gateways.

-## What Gateway Engine Does
+## What GWE Does

 * It is the product that installs and modifies software over the air in a secure and scalable manner.